bentomhall/nih-system/homebrewery/world/player-options.md

 *Strength (Martial Weapon) Basic Skill Trick*

 When you hit with a melee weapon attack, you can attempt to disarm the opponent.
 The target must make a Strength saving throw.
 On a failed save, their wielded weapon falls at their feet.
-If they are at least two sizes larger than you, they make the save at advantage.
+If they are at least two sizes larger than you, they make the save with advantage.
 If they are one size or more smaller than you, they do so at disadvantage.
-Once you successfully disarm an opponent using this feature, you cannot do so again until you finish a long or short rest.
+Once you successfully disarm an opponent using this feature, you cannot do so again until you finish a short or long rest.

 #### Divine Initiate